Chapter 3 - Filing Instructions

 A new Visa Bulletin is published on a monthly basis.
 DOS posts two charts per visa preference category in each month’s DOS Visa Bulletin:

 Application Final Action Dates chart, which provides dates when visas may finally be issued; and

 Dates for Filing Applications chart, which provides the earliest dates when applicants may be able to apply.

 In general, adjustment applicants must use the Application Final Action Dates chart to determine whether a visa is available.
 However, if USCIS determines there are immigrant visas available for the filing of additional adjustment applications, the Dates for Filing Applications chart may be used to determine when to file an adjustment of status application with USCIS.
-USCIS and DOS provide information on which chart should be used in a particular month on the USCIS website and DOS Visa Bulletin.
+USCIS and DOS provide information on which chart should be used in a particular month on the Adjustment of Status Filing Charts from the Visa Bulletin webpage and DOS Visa Bulletin.